Sulfur–iodine cycle: Research

 The S–I cycle was invented at General Atomics in the 1970s.

-The Japan Atomic Energy Agency (JAEA) has conducted successful experiments with the S–I cycle in the Helium cooled High Temperature Test Reactor, a reactor which reached first criticality in 1998, JAEA have the aspiration of using further nuclear very high-temperature generation IV reactors (VHTR) to produce industrial scale quantities of hydrogen.
+The Japan Atomic Energy Agency (JAEA) has conducted successful experiments with the S–I cycle in the helium cooled High Temperature Test Reactor, a reactor which reached first criticality in 1998, JAEA have the aspiration of using further nuclear very high-temperature generation IV reactors (VHTR) to produce industrial scale quantities of hydrogen.
 (The Japanese refer to the cycle as the IS cycle.)
 Plans have been made to test larger-scale automated systems for hydrogen production.
 Under an International Nuclear Energy Research Initiative (INERI) agreement, the French CEA, General Atomics and Sandia National Laboratories are jointly developing the sulfur-iodine process.
-Additional research is taking place at the Idaho National Laboratory, in Canada, Korea and Italy.
+Additional research is taking place at the Idaho National Laboratory, and in Canada, Korea and Italy.

 Material challenge

 The S–I cycle involves operations with corrosive chemicals at temperatures up to about 1000 °C. The selection of materials with sufficient corrosion resistance under the process conditions is of key importance to the economic viability of this process.
 The materials suggested include the following classes: refractory metals, reactive metals, superalloys, ceramics, polymers, and coatings.
 Some materials suggested include tantalum alloys, niobium alloys, noble metals, high-silicon steels, several nickel-based superalloys, mullite, silicon carbide (SiC), glass, silicon nitride (Si3N4), and others.
 Recent research on scaled prototyping suggests that new tantalum surface technologies may be a technically and economically feasible way to make larger scale installations.